Akiba Rubinstein: Mental health problems and later life

 Rubinstein was also a well-known coffee drinker, and was known to consume the hot beverage in large quantities before important matches.
 Unlike many other top grandmasters, he left no literary legacy, which has been attributed to his mental health problems.
 He spent the last 29 years of his life living at home with his family and in a sanatorium because of his severe mental illness.
-Rubinstein is a tragic, mentally ill character in the novel The Lüneburg Variation about chess masters, obsession and revenge by Italian writer Paolo Maurensig.
+Rubinstein is a tragic, mentally ill character in the novel The Lüneburg Variation about chess masters, obsession and revenge, by Italian writer Paolo Maurensig.

+However, while in the mental clinic Rubinstein was visited by Alberic O'Kelly on a number of occasions and he provided the latter with some chess guidance.